Will Fusion Power ever work?

 Essential Test Facilities

-The developments of materials and tritium breeder blankets for fusion reactors lack progress.
-These developments require special test facilities which provide a flux of neutrons similar to that of an operational fusion reactor.
-No adequate test facility is yet in operation.
+The development of materials and tritium breeder blankets for fusion reactors is essential.
+This requires dedicated test facilities providing a flux of neutrons similar to that of an operational fusion reactor.
+No such facilities are, as yet, in operation.

 Timescales advertised for Commercial Fusion Power Plant